CCBIO SAB (Scientific Advisory Board)

 Short bios of each SAB representative can be found at the bottom of this page.

-The SAB’s mandate is to give the center director and center staff advice on science and scientifically relevant matters.
-The SAB convenes once a year for a full day meeting with the CCBIO investigators, mostly in connection with the CCBIO Annual Symposium.
-The feedback from the SAB has been of great inspiration and utility to CCBIO, and for every SAB meeting, CCBIO provides the SAB a report on the response to their previous recommendations.
+The CCBIO Scientific Advisory Board (SAB) consists of Professors Carl Henrik Heldin (chair), Bruce Zetter and Ate van der Zee, all three being internationally leading researchers in CCBIO-relevant fields.
+The SAB’s mandate is to give the center director and center staff advice on science and scientific matters.
+Usually, the SAB convenes once a year for a full day meeting with CCBIO’s investigators, mostly in connection with the CCBIO Annual Symposium.
+The feedback from the SAB has been of great inspiration and utility to CCBIO.
+Preceding every SAB meeting, CCBIO provides the SAB a report on its response to their previous recommendations.
+The CCBIO SAB convened in-person in Bergen on June 3, 2022.

 Short bio, Heldin